Promises

 Not just a word anymore

-I have wanted to share our experience in writing, but every time I’ve sat down to write, I simply can’t.
+I have wanted to share our experience in writing, but every time I’ve sat down to write, I simply can’t find the words.
 But tonight I laid down, and I was ready.
 November 11, 2020, Norah (our oldest, our 8 year old) came and laid with me in bed and told me she had the most incredible dream.
 She said that it was so real.
 She told me that in the dream Chris and I told her and her sisters we were pregnant.
 She went on and on about how real the dream felt.
 I kissed her forehead and told her that her dream sounded magical and I was so happy she had such a beautiful dream.

 I wanted so badly for her dream to be true.
 While we weren’t actively trying to get pregnant, I have had such a strong desire for another child.
 Some days it felt so strong that it felt like someone was actually missing.
 We would be doing a craft or eating a meal and I would look around and just know someone was missing.
 The girls had been begging and praying and talking about a baby any chance they got.
 They wrote Santa and asked for a baby and told him even if it meant they didn’t get any other presents, they wanted me to be pregnant. 🥰